Dworkzzz-craft/OSRMT/README.md

    b.
 Create a virtual environment
    c.
 Create a python file named = index.py
    d.
 Copy and paste the contents of index.py file in this repo to the index.py file you created in your machine
    e.
+Use 'pip install' to install the necessary modules and libraries which are mentioned in the index.py file.
+   f.
 Run the file and enter the login credentials which you set while executing db.sql contents in your MYSQL software

-3. Thats it you are good to go now.
+4. Thats it you are good to go now.

 # **Features**